YOUR DATA

 After you submit a request

-• If you have or had multiple T-Mobile products using different email addresses, or had more than one phone number, you’ll need to submit a separate request for each combination of personal emails and/or phone numbers you’ve used with a business account or as a private customer.
+If you have or had multiple T-Mobile products using different email addresses, or had more than one phone number, you’ll need to submit a separate request for each combination of personal emails and/or phone numbers you’ve used as a customer.

 For a more comprehensive look at how we collect, use, and share data from business and government accounts, visit our B2B Privacy Notice.